ArslanInfinite/fewpjs-jsf-scope/README.md

 they send.
 However, you can't see any of the messages posted inside `#marketing` — that's a different scope that you don't have access to.

-The same principle of scopes exists in JavaScript and it's defined by where declared variables and functions are visible.
+The same principle of scope exists in JavaScript and it's defined by where declared variables and functions are visible.

 ## Identify How Scope Works in JavaScript